rajpurkarlab/LymphoML/README.md

 ### CellProfiler

-This directory contains the files used to run the CellProfiler pipeline on each TMA core.
-It also contains files used to train interpretable gradient boosting models using LightGBM to perform the lymphoma subtype classification task.
+This directory contains the files used to run the CellProfiler pipeline on each TMA core and train and evaluate interpretable models for lymphoma subtype classification.

 #### Pipelines